 1. Prepare to experience the real Fiji

 For those who have only experienced Fiji vicariously through the Facebook photos of friends, it’s easy to picture 5-star resorts, tourists lazing by the pool and Instagramable beaches.
-Volunteering in Fiji with IVHQ provides volunteers with the privileged opportunity to engage with locals in their everyday environments, whether it be through teaching and sports education, kindergarten support or working in construction and renovation projects within local schools and communities and villages in Fiji.
+Volunteering in Fiji with IVHQ provides volunteers with the opportunity to engage with locals in their everyday environments, whether it be through teaching and sports education, kindergarten support or working in construction and renovation projects within local schools, communities and villages in Fiji.
 With program fees starting from just $390, experiencing the real Fiji and contributing to sustainable development projects is also significantly less expensive than experiencing the Fiji you see on Facebook.

 2. Prepare to feel like part of the family

 It’s not uncommon to hear from IVHQers that the interactions with the locals they meet are what make the volunteer experience so special, and volunteers in Fiji are sure to experience the same.
 When visiting our Fiji volunteer program in Suva and spending time with the local team, teachers, students and families who our volunteers will be working with, I was truly blown away by the welcoming and incredibly kind nature of the adults, as well as the children.
 While the family units are very tight in Fiji, it is clearly a case of the more the merrier, as volunteers will instantly feel welcomed and part of the family when volunteering and living among the local community.
+When you depart the program, the team sing a farewell song in both Fijian and English, and is an emotional reminder of the bonds made in Fiji.

 3. Prepare to eat like a local